Alex Mustakas: Drayton Entertainment

-As popularity continued to grow and the community continued to support the venture, a second stage was added in St. Jacobs – The Schoolhouse Theatre.
+As popularity grew in Drayton, and the community continued to support the venture, a second stage was added in St. Jacobs – The Schoolhouse Theatre.
 The King's Wharf Theatre in Penetanguishene followed suit in 1999.
 Nestled within Discovery Harbour on Georgian Bay, the rustic theatre was a perfect complement with the venues in Drayton and St. Jacobs.
 On the outskirts of Grand Bend, the Huron Country Playhouse which meant summer theatre to so many, joined the Drayton Entertainment family of theatres in 2001.
-To commemorate its 40th Anniversary in 2011, the theatre completed a major renovation, expanding the intimate Huron Country Playhouse II auditorium.
+To commemorate its 40th anniversary in 2011, the theatre completed a major renovation, expanding the intimate Huron Country Playhouse II auditorium.
 Located in the heart of Waterloo Region's Market District, the St. Jacobs Country Playhouse opened to instant acclaim in 2005 and operates year-round in this popular tourism mecca.
 The most recent venue, Hamilton Family Theatre Cambridge (formerly the Dunfield Theatre Cambridge) Cambridge opened in 2013.
-Located in the historic neighbourhood of downtown Galt, the complex includes a 500-seat theatre alongside consolidated administration, production and wardrobe facilities for Drayton Entertainment.
+Located in the historic community of Galt, the complex includes a 500-seat theatre alongside multiple rehearsal halls, as well as administration, props, wardrobe, and production facilities for Drayton Entertainment.

-Drayton Entertainment does not receive funding from any level of government for its annual operations and annual attendance exceeds 250,000.
+Drayton Entertainment does not receive annual operating funding from federal or provincial governments, nor their respective arts councils.
+Annual attendance exceeds 250,000.
 This makes Drayton Entertainment one of the largest professional theatre companies in Canada.
 It is also recognized by Canadian Actors' Equity Association as one of the largest employers of professional artists in Canada.

-Not only does Drayton Entertainment have a significant artistic and economic impact on all the communities it serves but Mustakas also recognizes the importance of youth and theatre.
-The Youth Usher Program allows youth ages 12 to 15 the opportunity to learn the responsibilities of having a job and be part of a team while gaining valuable work experience as youth ushers at the various theatres.
-Drayton Entertainment's Youth Musical Theatre Program and Pre-Professional Production Program provide aspiring young performers with opportunities to learn from professional theatre artists.

-Major Credits
+Major credits

 Director

-Mustakas has directed over 100 productions for Drayton Entertainment and other companies across Canada including several productions of You'll Get Used To It ..
+Mustakas has directed over 125 productions for Drayton Entertainment and other companies across Canada, including You'll Get Used To It ..
 The War Show, the Canadian premiere of Rocky: The Musical (2019) and the world premiere of Marathon of Hope: The Musical (2016) – a musical about the life and legacy of Terry Fox.
 Other directing credits outside of Drayton Entertainment include Rock of Ages at Casino Niagara, the Toronto engagement of Million Dollar Quartet, the North American touring engagement of Dirty Rotten Scoundrels (2008-2009), Twist & Shout: The British Invasion (2008) and Legends (2010) at The Grand in London, as well as Rock Legends and Twist & Shout at Chemainus Festival Theatre, Vancouver Island.
 He has also directed productions for The Piggery in North Hatley, Quebec; Lighthouse Festival Theatre in Port Dover; Stage West in Mississauga; Theatre Aquarius in Hamilton; Waterloo Region and Toronto Gilbert & Sullivan Societies; K-W Musical Productions and many more.